chakki-works/namaco/README.md

 ```

 ## Data format
-The data must be in the following format(tsv).
+The data must be in the following format(tsv):
-The following snippet is an example:

 ```
 安	B-PERSON